Apply for a Mentorship

 Application form

-If it is discovered that any of the above declarations is false, your application will be ineligible.
+If it is discovered that any of these declarations is false, your application will be ineligible.

 If the name you commonly use or publish under differs from your legal name, please include your legal name in parentheses—i.e., "Common Name (Legal Name)."
 If you perform at the Celebration of Emerging Writers, your legal name will be required for honorarium payment.